Canaan-HS/MonkeyScript/KemerEnhance/README.md

 ### **Settings Menu (Only for Posts)**
 - Set the original image, width, height, and spacing, with real-time previews of changes.
 - Menu language support (default is English):
   - Traditional Chinese
   - Simplified Chinese
   - Japanese
   - English
+  - Korean
+  - Russian

 ## **⚙️ Additional Configuration (Located at the top of the code)**